Chemical Dependency Counseling

 Some graduates have completed Master in Social Work (M.S.W.) programs after earning their four-year degrees.
 In addition, an alumni group for chemical dependency counseling degree program graduates provides fellowship and networking opportunities.

 Salary: According to the Occupational Outlook Handbook, the median annual wage for substance abuse and behavioral disorder counselors was $38,520 in May 2012.

-The Chemical Dependency program includes a full-time faculty, all with a master's degrees in Public Administration and credentials in the field.
+The chemical dependency program includes a full-time faculty.
+Each faculty member holds a master's degree in public administration and has credentials in the field.